Data-driven Reachability Verification with Probabilistic Guarantees under Koopman Spectral Uncertainty: Introduction

-To address this challenge, this paper introduce a novel data-driven reachability verification framework based on the Koopman spectrum.
-Diverging from conventional approaches that pursue a set-based framework to geometrically verify reachability in the state space, our algorithm adopts a fundamentally different paradigm inspired by the method in \cite{ding2024time}.
-Specifically, we encode the uncertainty of the underlying dynamics, as captured from data, into Koopman spectral information with error bounds.
-Leveraging this spectral representation, we verify the reachability specification by computing the probability of the existence of a non-empty time interval, during which trajectories starting from the given initial set can reach the target set.
+To address this challenge, this paper introduces a novel data-driven reachability verification framework based on the Koopman spectrum.
+Diverging from conventional methods, our paradigm \citep{ding2024time} encodes the underlying dynamic uncertainty into Koopman spectral representations equipped with rigorous error bounds.
+Levering these spectral information, we verify the reachability specification by computing the probability of the existence of a non-empty time interval, during which trajectories starting from an initial set can reach a target set.